Treer/brackeys-first-game-in-godot/README.md

-# First game in Godot
+# Brackeys First game in Godot

+Ignore this repo, it's a personal fork so I can follow along with some of [BatteryAcidDev](https://www.youtube.com/@BatteryAcidDev)'s tutorials

+---

+### Original Readme:

 Project files for our video on making your first game in Godot.

 Check out the videos on the [Brackeys YouTube Channel](http://youtube.com/brackeys).